Women's Imaging Symposium

 Over a period of three days the Women's Imaging Symposium covers Breast Ultrasound and recent Advances in Ob/Gyn Ultrasound.

 The Breast Ultrasound Tutorial program is directed by Annina N. Wilkes, MD.
 This day-long session covers all the key topics from both the clinical and the imaging perspectives.
-Course participants will have the opportunity to scan live models and phantoms during a hands-on session at the conclusion of the program.
 After attending this program the participant should be able to:

 - Describe the development and anatomy of the breast

 - Discuss the correlation of ultrasound findings with mammography findings